020 3740 5856

 Related reading: The secret of being an effective saver

-Six things we can learn from the wealthy
+Things we can learn from the wealthy – a quick summary

 And there we have it – six things we can learn from the wealthy.
 If you want what they have, the simplest advice we can offer is to copy their behaviours.